GRI 102: General Disclosures 2016

 a) Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.

-In 2021 Carlisle completed a detailed assessment of climate-related risks and opportunities.
-Risks and opportunities were considered over short-term (0-18 months), medium-term (1.5 – 7 years), and long-term (7-10 years) time horizons.
+Carlisle considers risks and opportunities over short-term (0-18 months), medium-term (1.5 – 7 years), and long-term (7-10 years) time horizons.
 Physical risks from extreme weather effects including extreme temperature, water stress, storms, and flooding were assessed as relatively low.
 Medium-term transition risks and strategic opportunities were identified as follows:

 Transition Risks

-Climate-related policy and legal legislations: Changes in environmental and climate change laws or regulations, including laws relating to GHG emissions, could increase environmental compliance expenditures.
-Changes in climate change concerns, or in the regulation of such concerns, including GHG emissions, could subject Carlisle to additional costs and restrictions, including increased energy and raw material costs and other compliance requirements which could negatively impact Carlisle's reputation, business, capital expenditures, results of operations, and financial position.
+Climate-related policy and regulation: Changes in environmental and climate change laws or regulations, including laws relating to GHG emissions, could lead to new or additional investment in the Company’s products or facilities and could increase environmental compliance expenditures.
+Changes in climate change concerns including GHG emissions, and the regulation of such concerns including climate-related disclosures, could subject the Company to additional costs and restrictions, including increased energy and raw material costs and other compliance requirements which could negatively impact the Company’s reputation, business, capital expenditures, results of operations and financial position.

-Market leading to increased costs of raw materials: Carlisle utilizes petroleum-based products, steel and other commodities in its manufacturing processes.
-Raw materials, including inbound freight, accounted for approximately 78% of Carlisle's cost of goods sold in 2021.
-Significant increases in the costs of these materials may not be recovered through selling price increases and significant disruption to Carlisle's supply chains or significant shortages of materials could adversely affect Carlisle's business, financial condition, results of operations and cash flows.
+Increased costs of raw materials: The Company utilizes petroleum-based products, chemicals, resins, and other commodities in its manufacturing processes.
+Raw materials, including inbound freight, accounted for approximately 79% of the Company’s cost of goods sold in 2022.
+Significant increases in the costs of these materials may not be recovered through selling price increases and significant disruption to the Company's supply chains or significant shortages of materials could adversely affect the Company’s business, financial condition, results of operations and cash flows.
+The Company also relies on global sources of raw materials, which could be adversely impacted by unfavorable shipping or trade arrangements, including import and export tariffs and global economic conditions.
 Changes in climate-related concerns, or in the regulation of such concerns, could further subject Carlisle to increases in cost of goods sold from raw materials.

 Opportunities